vlfeat/matconvnet/doc/site/docs/install.md

 learning (and in particular their fast convolution code).
-In order to use it, obtain the [cuDNN](http://devblogs.nvidia.com/parallelforall/accelerate-machine-learning-cudnn-deep-neural-network-library) library from NVIDIA (anything greater or requal than version 2 should work).
+In order to use it, obtain the [cuDNN](http://devblogs.nvidia.com/parallelforall/accelerate-machine-learning-cudnn-deep-neural-network-library) library from NVIDIA (cuDNN v2 to v4 should work; however, later version are *strongly recommended* as earlier version had a few bugs).
 Make sure that the CUDA toolkit matches the one in cuDNN (e.g. 6.5).
 This often means that the CUDA toolkit will *not* match the one used internally by MATLAB, such that the [compilation method](#nvcc) discussed above must be used.